 |Cholesterol||25 mg||97 mg||71 mg||66 mg||104 mg|

-Fish oil and fresh fish are known for being a part of many diets like keto or heart healthy.
+They are known for being a part of many diets like keto or heart healthy.

 If you’re eating low-carb or want to give keto a try, many of my clients have followed this 28-Day Keto Challenge with great success.
 Visit their website and check it out.